tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - exhausted T cells accumulate when amount of antigen exceeds ability for clearance by antigen-specific T cells
  - characterized by increased expression of coinhibitory receptors (PD-1, LAG-3, TIM-3, TIGIT), these receptors also mark T cell activation
  - blocking coinhibitory receptors (i.e. ICB) can reinvigorate exhausted T cells but exhaustion is a difficult to reverse, altered epigenetic state
+# The diverse functions of the PD1 inhibitory pathway
+## Key points
+ - PD1: inhibitory receptor expressed by all T cells during activation (also B cells, NKs, some myeloid cells), regulates effector functions, often high and sustained expression in persistent antigen exposure (chronic infections, cancer) and can limit protective immunity in these cases, limits autoreactive T cells
+ - PDL1: expressed broadly, can shield organs from autoimmune attack
+## Abstract
+ - early in the activation process, coinhibitory 'checkpoints' (like PD1) are induced to regulate T cells (counteract activation program)
+## Main
+ - costimulatory signals: CD28 on T cells and CD80 (B7.1) and/or CD86 (B7.2) on APCs (for example, there are other costimulatory signals)
+ - CTLA-4 is one of the first negative regulators induced during T cell activation (competes with CD28 for ligands CD80/86)
+ - PD1 (PDCD1, CD279) expressed during T cell activation (so PD1 marks effector T cells too not just exhausted T cells), engages ligands PDL1 (CD274, B7-H1) and/or PDL2 (CD273, B7-DC) expressed by same cell engaging T cell with pMHCI
+ - effector T cells must mass these inhibitory checkpoints in order to exert full effector function
+ - PD1 can also trigger phosphatases (SHP2) to counteract positive signaling between TCR-pMHCI and CD28/CD80/86
+ - downstream of TCR-pMHC is transcription factor activation (like AP-1, NFAT, NK-kappa B)
+ - PD1 can increase expression of transcription factors like BATF to counteract T cell activation transcriptional program
+ - PDL1 can also bind CD80
+ - after T cell activation, if antigen is cleared, memory T cells form and PD1 expression levels decrease (PD1 expression remains high if antigen persists and T cell exhaustion can develop)
 # The graft-versus-leukemia effect in AML
  - allogenic hematopoietic stem cell transplantation (allo-SCT) commonly used in cancer care, most potent anti-leukemic therapy in AML (acute myeloid leukemia) patients
  - donor T cells (and maybe other immune cells) eliminate residual leukemia cells after radio/chemotherapy = graft-versus-leukemia response